SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 ### Installing the Node.js API

-For a local installation of the API package, run from the current `src/basic-samples` directory:
+For a local installation of the API package, run from the current repository root directory:

 ```
-npm install solclientjs
+npm install solclientjs@">=10.0.0"
 ```

 ### Running the Samples

-The samples consist of two separate producer and consumer Node.js applications: `QueueProducer.js` and `QueueConsumer.js`.
+The samples consist of two separate producer and consumer Node.js applications in the `/src/basic-samples` directory: `QueueProducer.js` and `QueueConsumer.js`.

 The producer application sends one message and exits, the consumer application is running until Ctrl-C is pressed on the console.